 Cluttered area - Unwilling to depersonalize or remove clutter

 Owners are sometimes unwilling to either make the effort, or unwilling to compromise how they live in their home during the time the home is on the market for showings.
 Serious sellers realize that by depersonalizing the home, it allows potential buyers to easily visualize their own things in the home.

 When you live in your home day in and day out, you become comfortable with your own 'things'.
 In many cases, however, your 'stuff' can make a room feel smaller than it actually is and in some more extreme cases, your 'stuff' can completely distract someone from visualizing the potential of a room.

 Many agents will make recommendations about ways to remove clutter or depersonalize your home.
 Some will even suggest that a professional home stager be brought it to completely maximize the space and create a setting maximizes the buyers ability to visualize their own things.
-The key thing to remember here is these suggestions are not personal and you may have to be a little uncomfortable so that your house puts it's best foot forward.
+The key thing to remember here is these suggestions are not personal.

 Unpleasant or bad smells inside and around the property